Skip to content

 The name Rigil Kentaurus (pronunciation: /ˈraɪdʒəl kɛnˈtɔːrəs/) is derived from the Arabic Rijl al-Qinṭūrus, meaning “the foot of the Centaur.”
 It refers to the star’s position in the constellation Centaurus.
 The name was originally used for the whole Alpha Centauri system and now it formally applies only to its brightest component, Alpha Centauri A. The system’s other traditional name, Toliman, is now formally used for Alpha Centauri B.

 Rigil Kentaurus has also been known as Rigil Kent or simply Rigil.
-The name shares the same origin as Rigel, the name of the bright blue supergiant at the foot of Orion.
+The name has the same origin as Rigel, the name of Beta Orionis, the bright blue supergiant at the foot of Orion.

 Location